dotnet-websharper/docs/content/metaprogramming/compilation-pipeline.md

 * `Scoping.fs` that analyzes C# code scoping rules to determine variable lifetimes for proper JavaScript translation.
 * `Continuation.fs` that analyzes C# `await`s, `yield return`s, and `goto`s and transforms them to state machines for proper JavaScript translation.
 (Note: `try`/`finally` in state machines are not yet supported: [issue #542](https://github.com/dotnet-websharper/core/issues/542))

+## Project and code readers

+These steps are separate for C# and F# although their structure is similar, and the goal is the same to produce `WebSharper.Core` AST.

+They use a couple shared helpers from the `WebSharper.Compiler` project, some of these are:

+* `assemblyResolution/AssemblyResolver.fs`, which have a separate .NET 4x and modern .NET implementation (the former for the currently defunct C# analyzer).
+It handles finding references of current compilation to be loaded for metaprogramming, and loading assemblies into an `AssemblyLoadContext` so that they can be unloaded.
+* `Extra.fs` handles parsing and executing on `extra.files` files which enable pattern-based file embedding and copying to output directory.
+* `AttributeReader.fs`, which is the common logic for reading and handling WebSharper-defined attributes.
+* `Recognize.fs` parses `Inline` strings, verified for correctness.
+Not all JavaScript forms are supported yet.
+* `Stubs.fs` creates inline expressions for members marked with the `[<Stub>]` attribute.

+Also there is a third path for creating a WebSharper `Compilation`, from an F# assembly using Reflection on `FShapr.Quotations.Expr` expressions and expressions created and persisted by the compiler in an assembly by the `[<ReflectedDefinition>]` attribute.
+If an F# member has a `ReflectedDefinition`, its expression will be used instead of its source code by the WebSharper F# compiler.
+The related files are:

+* `QuotationReader.fs` handles transforming a single `FShapr.Quotations.Expr`.
+* `ReflectedDefinitionReader.fs` handles interpreting an expression stored as a `ReflectedDefinition`.
+* `QuotationCompiler.fs` handles transforming a whole assembly using its `ReflectedDefinition`s, and allowing to compile individual expressions on top of that.
+This is not used by any of the standard WebSharper tooling, but available as public API, and is used by the WebSharper Interactive.

 ## Name resolver

 The `WebSharper.Compiler` project contains the compiler parts that are independent of the source language.